 The Transparency Tool allows you to apply and edit transparency gradients to vector and text objects.

-Gradient transparencies are represented by a path that shifts from solid to checkerboard coloring, connected by stops.
-The transparency of each stop represents the opacity/transparency value of that point in the gradient, from fully opaque to fully transparent.
+Gradient transparencies are represented by a path connected by grayscale stops.
+The grayscale value of the stop represents the opacity/transparency value.

 The following settings can be adjusted from the context toolbar:

 Context—for selected text frames only, the transparency can be applied to the frame Text or the Frame itself.

 Type—converts the object's transparency type to None, Linear, Elliptical, Radial, or Conical.

 Select, pick, and modify the object's gradient transparency—click the swatch to display a pop-up panel.
 See the Gradient editing topic for more information on the settings available.

 Rotate gradient—rotates the applied gradient by 90°.